 Viv: Exactly.
 It’s a huge part of the plan.

 Nicky: I really hope the Facebook community becomes a safe space where all the mums can come together, share their stories and have some deep conversations.
 That’s what’s really missing in a mum’s day-to-day.
 The chance to experience a bit of solidarity with other women who are going through the same thing.

 How can friends and family help our mums through the plan?

 Clemmie: In the really early stages, don’t ask open-ended questions like ‘what can I do to help?’
 Offer a solution like ‘I’m going to take the kids to the park’ or ‘I’m going to make you lunch while you train’.
 Food is always welcome.
 My friends would leave me homemade lasagne on the doorstep — and it was a godsend!

 Nicky: Offer words of encouragement and ask her how it’s going.
 Also, it’s such a relief knowing your baby’s in good hands while you take time out, so wherever possible, offer to take the baby while she naps or takes a class.

 Viv: Definitely take the baby.
 And if the mum doesn’t want to be apart from her child, then offer to do some housework.
 Unload the dishwasher, make dinner, do the shopping.
 Anything that frees up a bit of time for mum to take a Fiit class.

 Want to energise, strengthen and heal your body post-pregnancy?
 Join Clemmie, Nicky, Viv and our six postnatal health and fitness experts, in our 24-week postnatal training plan.
-Tap below to get your first month free.
+Tap below to start your free 14 day trial.